chinoio/chino-java/README.md

 </dependency>
 ```

+### Build with Gradle
-If you are using **Gradle**, then edit your project's "build.gradle" and add this:
+Edit your project's "build.gradle" and add this:

 ```groovy
 allprojects {